felicia-nip/EECS4413-Project/README.md

 _III.
 How to Run the Project_

 1. Run the main application.
 To navigate to it, go through the following path: _project4413 -> src -> main -> java -> com.imooc.mall_.
 There will be a file called _MallApplication_.
 Run the file (you can do this by pressing the green play button at the top of the Intelliji Idea application).
-Open your preferred browser and enter in the link http://localhost:8080/#/index in the URL bar to see the website.
+Open your preferred browser and enter in the link http://localhost:80/#/index in the URL bar to see the website.
+Try http://localhost/#/index instead if you have issue with :8080 post.

 ---